lehtoneo/Mazesolver/documentation/implementationdocument.md

 The maximum number of verticles in the frontier list is (n^2)/2.
 The time complexity of removing a cell from the list is O(n).
 Hence the time complexity is O(n*(n^2)/2) = O(n^3).

+ ## Wall follower

+ The implemented wall follower uses "right-hand rule".
+The algorithm might not work if there are loops in the maze.

+ ### Pseudo code

+Initialize direction as right.

+while you are not in the end point
+    if you are going right
+        try to go down
+        if you can't go down (there is a wall below you) try to go right
+            if you can't go right
+                try to go up
+                if you can't go up
+                    go left
+    This is done for every possible direction (left, right, up, down)

+The worst case scenario is that the algorithm has to visit every verticle twice.
+Hence, if we have V verticles in a  maze, the timecomplexity is  O(2V) = O(V).